 - If the President cannot act for any reason, the Senior Vice President will take over the duties of the President automatically until the next elections or until the President is able to resume office, depending on which occurs first.
-If both the President and the Senior Vice President cannot act for any reason, the other Vice President automatically assumes the duties of the President until the next elections to the extent necessary. - 2.
-In the event that the Secretary General or the Treasurer cannot act, the Executive Committee will designate one of the other members of the Board of Directors by a simple majority of the votes to discharge the duties of this position until the next elections of the Society. - 3.
-In exceptional circumstances, where for any reason an Executive post holder is unable to serve, the Board of Directors may pass a resolution to call a special election to fill the vacant position.
+If both the President and the Senior Vice President cannot act for any reason, the other Vice President automatically assumes the duties of the President until the next elections to the extent necessary. - In the event that the Secretary General or the Treasurer cannot act, the Executive Committee will designate one of the other members of the Board of Directors by a simple majority of the votes to discharge the duties of this position until the next elections of the Society. - 3.
+In exceptional circumstances, where for any reason an Executive post holder is unable to serve, the Board of Directors may pass a resolution to call a special election to fill the vacant position. - 4.
+The General Assembly shall ensure that a person is appointed to temporarily manage the Society in the event of the prevention or permanent absence of all the members of the Board of Directors.
+Prevention in this paragraph means in any case the circumstances that - a. the member of the Board of Directors during a period in excess of seven days cannot be reached due to illness or any other cause; or - b. the member of the Board of Directors has been suspended.